 \subsection{Summary}

-After some notations and basic properties in Section~\ref{s:notation}, we establish a key link between the functions~$F_k$ and words~$x_k$ in Section~\ref{s:relating_F_L}.
-Section~\ref{s:count} studies some counts of letters in prefixes of~$x_k$.
-Section~\ref{s:poly} presents some roots of polynomials that are used in Section~\ref{s:infini} when stating the infinitary behavior of our objects (i.e. when $n \to \infty$).
+After introducing some notation and basic properties in Section~\ref{s:notation}, we establish a key link between the functions~$F_k$ and words~$x_k$ in Section~\ref{s:relating_F_L}.
+In Section~\ref{s:count}, we count some letters in prefixes of~$x_k$.
+Section~\ref{s:poly} presents some zeros of polynomials that are used in Section~\ref{s:infini} when stating the infinitary behavior of our objects, i.e., when $n \to \infty$.
 In particular, we present linear equivalents of~$F_k$ and a weak form of monotonicity for the family~$(F_k)$.
-Section~\ref{s:kmono} contains the promised full monotonicity proof for all $n\ge 0$, at first for words then functions, and various extensions are made or conjectured.
-Section~\ref{s:morecount} revisits the previous results, this time in terms of letter counts.
+Section~\ref{s:kmono} contains the promised full monotonicity proof for all $n\ge 0$, at first for words, then functions, and various extensions are made or conjectured.
+Section~\ref{s:morecount} revisits the previous results, this time in terms of the number of occurrences of letters.